lob/hapi-rate-limiter/README.md

 `rate` can also be defined in these settings to set a custom rate.
 If this is not defined, `defaultRate` will be used.

-`rateLimitKey` and `rateLimitKeyPrefix` can also be defined in these settings to override the values set in the plugin options.
+`key` and `keyPrefix` can also be defined in these settings to override the values set in the plugin options.

 #### Disable Rate-Limiting for route